San Jose Earthquakes: Crest and jerseys

 On February 11, 2018, the Earthquakes released their new away kit, the Navy SEAL Foundation Jersey, and announced that 5% of each jersey sale would be donated to the Foundation, becoming the first club in MLS history to donate part of its jersey revenue to a nonprofit organization.
 The jersey release party was held near the site of the USS Hornet Museum and the kit itself presented by a retired SEAL alongside squad members Tommy Thompson, Joel Qwiberg, and, offshore in a military rescue boat, Nick Lima and Jackson Yueill.

-The 2020–2021 away jersey incorporated the colors of the flag of San Jose (blue, white, yellow).
+The 2020–21 away jersey incorporated the colors of the flag of San Jose (blue, white, yellow).

+The 2024–25 away jersey honors the club's 50th anniversary with red and white colors, featuring a retro NASL-era crest that reads “EARTHQUAKES” in swooping red and black letters, with the “Q” breaking through a soccer ball and “SAN JOSE” printed in black lettering below.

+The 2025–26 home jersey named "Headliner" is a blue-and-black jersey designed in collaboration with punk icon Lars Frederiksen to celebrate Bay Area punk rock history.
+It features a chaotic newspaper headline collage, lyrics from the Quakes' official anthem, "Never Say Die" written by Lars Frederiksen, and a jock tag that says “Soccer for the People” to "call out the most important connection: the undying one between the Quakes and their community."

+The 2025 third jersey rewind kit, as part of the 2025 adidas Archive Collection is a throwback to the 1996 San Jose Clash kit inspired by its sharp angles; the jersey includes a San Jose Clash badge.

+The 2026–27 away jersey celebrates Grateful Dead's influence on the Bay Area's psychedelic music scene.
+The jersey includes a Tie-dye design with blue and pink colors, and features Grateful Dead's iconic skull logo.